 The Ulster Way and the Slieve Beagh Way share a common route through this forest.
 Walkers may also use forest roads for casual walking.

 There are fishing stands at Lough Corry.
 You will need a valid rod licence and permit.

 There may be restrictions on access to parts of the forest from time to time due to forest operations so pay attention to safety signage.

 About this forest

-This 600 hectare forest forms part of a larger connected mass of forests that includes, Carnmore, Jenkin, Knocks, Tully, Mullaghfad, Grogey, Crocknagrally and Fardross Forests which cover 8,000 hectares lying into the Slieve Beagh plateau.
+This 600 hectare forest forms part of a larger connected mass of forests.
+These include Carnmore, Jenkin, Knocks, Tully, Mullaghfad, Grogey, Crocknagrally and Fardross Forests.
+They cover 8,000 hectares lying into the Slieve Beagh plateau.

 How to get there